jaczerob/toontown.py/README.md

 # toontown.py
-A simple Python API wrapper for the Toontown Rewritten API (https://github.com/ToontownRewritten/api-doc/)
+A simple Python API wrapper for the Toontown Rewritten/Corporate Clash API

 ## Features
 - Asynchronous and synchronous